 Chincoteague Island Virginia has been home to commercial fishing fleets for centuries.
 Early settlements on Chincoteague Island thrived based on the excellent fishing opportunities.
 Oysters, clams, seatrout, croakers, drum, black sea bass, hake, cod, sharks, flounder, mackerel, bluefish, swelling toads, and other local fish were all harvested and shipped out.

 During the 20th century commercial fishing continued and several commercial fisheries still exist in the area.
-Among the remaining commercial opportunities are harvesting of blue crabs, lobsters, hard clams, ocean quahogs, flounder, monkfish, spot, croakers, trout, drum, striped bass, sharks, and others.
+Among the remaining commercial opportunities are harvesting of blue crabs, lobsters, hard clams, oysters, flounder, monkfish, spot, croakers, sea trout, drum, bluefish, striped bass, sharks, and others.

 Commercial harvests of sea scallops began in the last part of the 1900’s and scalloping saw a huge increase during 2003-2006, due to changes in regulations which allowed a flood of smaller independent boats to enter the fishery.
 Scallop fishing came to a bitter and abrupt halt in 2007 when fisheries managers closed the grounds off Chincoteague to sea scallop harvesting.